— Novel Instrumentation for Nuclear Fuel Cycle Monitoring

 April 28, 2022

-- Andreas Velten (UW), “Single Photon Cameras for Radiation Detection”
+- Prof. Andreas Velten (UW), “Single Photon Cameras for Radiation Detection”

 Abstract: We present our design and simulation for a gamma source imaging system based on a scintillator and a single photon camera.
 Single Photon Avalanche Diode cameras are an emerging camera sensor that is able to detect individual photons in each pixel and record their arrival times with up to picosecond precision.
 SPAD sensors can be manufactured using the same CMOS foundries and processes that are applied to regular CMOS cameras resulting in similar sensor cost and readily available sophisticated manufacturing infrastructure.
 This has resulted in a rapid increase in the resolution of SPAD cameras at decreasing cost.
 Utilizing these sensors for radiation detection enables compact and inexpensive instruments with capabilities that currently are only available in much larger and complex detectors.
 In this presentation I will go over our ongoing work to implement the first SPAD camera based gamma imaging system.